wunderwuzzi23/blog/content/posts/2022/flipper-zero-intro.md

   card: "summary_large_image"
   site: "@wunderwuzzi23"
   creator: "@wunderwuzzi23"
-  title: "Flipper Zero - the multi-tool educational device"
+  title: "Flipper Zero - Initial Thoughts"
   description:  "Flipper Zero - the multi-tool educational device"
   image: "https://embracethered.com/blog/images/2020/flipper-update.png"
 ---

-After years of waiting my **Flipper Zero** finally arrived in the mail.
+After a bit of a delay my **Flipper Zero** finally arrived in the mail.
+If you are not familiar with Flipper Zero at all, check out the [original Kickstarter page](https://www.kickstarter.com/projects/flipper-devices/flipper-zero-tamagochi-for-hackers) from a few years back.

 This is what the package looks like after opening.
 It contains the device, a USB cable, a quick start manual (mostly pointing you to the Flipper Zero website), and a Flipper "Hack the planet" sticker.